GW2 Elementalist Guide - Harness The Power Of Four Elements!

 It’s all reflected in the minor traits.
 They provide extra movement speed while attuned to air, strike an enemy with lightning when you use the attunement spell and Aeromancer’s Training reduces the cooldowns of your air weapon skills and provides extra crit chance.

 In the vast majority of situations, Ferocious Winds is the best option as the first major trait.
 It’s a critical damage buff that scales off your critical ratio.
 The second position has to interesting choices.
-Raging Storm helps generating both fury and ferocity what adds up to a huge DPS boost.
+Raging Storm helps to generate both fury and ferocity what adds up to a huge DPS boost.
 Stormsoul increases the duration of stuns that you inflict and enhances your damage against enemies who are under any crowd control effects.

 For the final trait, you can go with Bolt to the Heart for significantly increased damage to targets that are below half HP, or Fresh Air for extra crit chance and permanent Air Attunement uptime.

 Earth – unsurprisingly, it’s one of the more defensive specializations.
 You can use it for extra durability, empowering auras as well as cleansing and inflicting conditions.
 It also enhances the power of signet skills.
 It’s mostly used in the open world, where extra survivability is the most useful.
-Earth magic can also be seen as a part of condition DPS setup.
+Earth magic can also be seen as a part of the condition DPS setup.

 Minor Earth traits provide a lot of tackiness and some crowd control.
 Different major traits can be used, depending on the setup.
 Serrated Stones can be a significant boost to a condi DPS build.
 Elemental Shielding is another option for the first position.
 It makes your auras grant protection*.

 In the second slot, Strength of Stone provides extra condition damage, while Geomancer’s Training reduces the cooldown of your earth spells and the duration of CC that impairs your mobility.
 The last position is the most interesting.
-Diamond Skin let’s you remove conditions, Written in Stone empowers signets and Stone Heart grants you immunity to critical hits, as long as you’re attuned to earth.
+Diamond Skin lets you remove conditions, Written in Stone empowers signets and Stone Heart grants you immunity to critical hits, as long as you’re attuned to earth.

 *protection – a boon that reduces 33% of incoming damage